 Letter from the President

-To my colleagues in the Management Accounting Section of the AAA,
+Dear Members of the Management Accounting Section of the AAA;

-- Jim Bulloch Award for Innovations in Management Accounting Education (sponsored by the IMA) - Gail Hoover King, Kimberly Church, and Kelvie Crabb, for Launch Learning: A Compendium of Cases for Students to Create, Collaborate and Comprehend Managerial Accounting
+- Jim Bulloch Award for Innovations in Management Accounting Education (sponsored by the IMA) – Bill Goldman, for Data Visualization: Teaching Big Data Analytics.

 - Dissertation Award (sponsored by the IMA)

 - Winner: Carolyn Deller, for Beyond Performance: When Potential Matters to Employee Career Outcomes (supervisors: Dennis Campbell and Tatiana Sandino)